Linear prediction of point process times and marks: Introduction

 \subsection{Mean-square prediction}

-In this section, we develop a few properties of mean-square prediction which are not specific to marked point processes but simple properties of conditional expectation.
+In this section, we describe a few properties of mean-square prediction.
+These are not exactly specific to marked point processes but rather derive from properties of conditional expectation.

-Given observations from a stationary square-integrable marked point process $N$ on the time interval $[0, s)$, the aim of this paper consists of predicting the path of the point process $N$ up to some future time $t$.
+Suppose observations are given from a stationary square-integrable marked point process $N$ over the time interval $[0, s)$.
+The aim of this paper consists of predicting the path of the point process $N$ up to some future time $t$.
 The prediction is a stochastic process which uses the information of times and marks up to (but not including) a time $s \leqslant t$.
 More precisely, define the predictable $\sigma$-algebra $\mathcal{P}(\mathcal{H}_s)$ as that generated by sets of the form